SovereignCloudStack/website/source/About/index.en.md

-operational stack (monitoring, patching, logging, metering, ...), the identity management stack (LDAP, keycloak, ...), the base virtualization layer (KVM, ceph, OVN), the VM layer (OpenStack core services) and the kubernetes tooling are all covered by this.
-We use a containerized deployment driven by ansible.
+operational stack (monitoring, patching, logging, metering, ...), the identity management stack (LDAP, keycloak, ...), the base virtualization layer (KVM, ceph, OVN), the VM layer (OpenStack core services) and the Kubernetes tooling are all covered by this.
+We use a containerized deployment driven by Ansible.
-The containers at the base layer however are managed using classical docker/podman -- we explicitly control placement etc. here and do not see the highly dynamic capabilities of kubernetes at this layer as an advantage.
+The containers at the base layer however are managed using classical Docker/Podman -- we explicitly control placement etc. here and do not see the highly dynamic capabilities of Kubernetes at this layer as an advantage.
 This is of course different in higher layers that change much more often depending on the customer needs.